CarlRWeinberg/CarlRWeinberg.github.io/_posts/2021-11-14-blog-post-Weaver.md

 **Endnotes**

-[^1]Frank S. Meyer, “Richard M. Weaver: An Appreciation,” *Modern Age* 14 (Summer 1970): 243.
+[^1]: Frank S. Meyer, “Richard M. Weaver: An Appreciation,” *Modern Age* 14 (Summer 1970): 243.

-[^2]Fred Douglas Young, *Richard M. Weaver, 1910–1963: A Life of the Mind* (Columbia: University of Missouri Press, 1995), 25–35, 61–76.
+[^2]: Fred Douglas Young, *Richard M. Weaver, 1910–1963: A Life of the Mind* (Columbia: University of Missouri Press, 1995), 25–35, 61–76.
 See also Paul V. Murphy, *The Rebuke of History: The Southern Agrarians and American Conservative Thought* (Chapel Hill: University of North Carolina Press, 2001), 151–77.

-[^3]Richard M. Weaver, *Ideas Have Consequences* (Chicago: University of Chicago Press, 1948), 1–6.
+[^3]: Richard M. Weaver, *Ideas Have Consequences* (Chicago: University of Chicago Press, 1948), 1–6.

-[^4]Ibid., 9.
+[^4]: Ibid., 9.

-[^5]Ibid., 36, 38, 41–43.
+[^5]: Ibid., 36, 38, 41–43.
 Richard Weaver, *The Southern Tradition at Bay* (New Rochelle, NY: Arlington House, 1968).

-[^6]Corey Robin, *The Reactionary Mind: Conservatism from Edmund Burke to Donald Trump*, 2nd ed.
+[^6]: Corey Robin, *The Reactionary Mind: Conservatism from Edmund Burke to Donald Trump*, 2nd ed.
 (New York: Oxford University Press, 2018), 4.

-[^7]David Noebel, *The Slaughter of the Innocent* (Manitou Springs, CO: Summit Ministries Publications, 1979), 39.
+[^7]: David Noebel, *The Slaughter of the Innocent* (Manitou Springs, CO: Summit Ministries Publications, 1979), 39.
 For more on Noebel, see Carl R. Weinberg, *Red Dynamite: Creationism, Culture Wars, and Anticommunism in America (Ithaca, NY: Cornell University Press, 2021), 188–96, 252–56.